UniversalAptronym/Hearth-Box/Instructions/Nextcloud_Setup.md

 8. First we will add two settings.
 Normally Nextcloud is excessively careful with how it handles files, which is useful for a professional company server, but not useful for personal use.
 Adding these settings turns that off.

-First, copy the text below (including the empty line) by selecting it and pressing `ctrl+c`.
+Copy the text below (including the empty line) by selecting it and pressing `ctrl+c`.
 Now return to the `config.php` file from the previous step.
 Move your cursor, using `mouse clicks` or the `arrows keys`, to be immediately after the very last comma of the file.
 Now press `ctrl+v` to paste the copied code.
 It should now look like the images below.

 ```